croque-scp/notifier/docs/database.md

 docker start notifier_mysql
 ```

-To access the database using the MySQL client:
+To access the database from the local command line using the MySQL client, use `127.0.0.1` the local loopback interface (`localhost` doesn't work in my experience):

 ```shell
 mysql -h127.0.0.1 -uroot -proot